Pro-UIGAN: Progressive Face Hallucination from Occluded Thumbnails: Methodology

-As the intensity similarity loss $L_{mse}$ leads to over-smoothed results~\cite{ledig2017photo} (see Fig.~\ref{figloss}(f)), we introduce an identity similarity loss~\cite{shiri2019identity} to improve our hallucinated faces.
-The identity similarity loss $L_{id}$ measures the Euclidean distance between the high-level features of a hallucinated face and its ground-truth, written as:
+Since the intensity similarity loss $L_{mse}$ would lead to over-smoothed results~\cite{ledig2017photo} (see Fig.~\ref{figloss}(f)), we introduce a feature similarity loss~\cite{yu2019can} to improve our hallucinated faces.
+The feature similarity loss $L_{f}$ measures the Euclidean distance between the high-level features of a hallucinated face and its ground-truth, written as:

 where $\Phi(\cdot)$ represents the extracted feature maps of a layer in VGG-19~\cite{simonyan2014very}.
 We use the layer ReLU32, which gives good empirical results in our experiments.
-As seen in Fig.~\ref{figloss}(g), exploiting $L_{id}$ results in better hallucinated results with more photo-realistic facial details.
+As seen in Fig.~\ref{figloss}(g), exploiting $L_{f}$ results in better hallucinated results with more photo-realistic facial details.